kikimeow/Kaggle-AirBnb/README.md

 # Airbnb New User Bookings
 The objective of the project is to predict in which country a new user will make his or her first booking based on user demographics information and user sessions information.
+The analysis revealed usage patterns and segmentation of users that are more likely to book a stay.

 The data can be obtained from this link: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data.

 Details of the project and the analysis is in the file "AirBnB.pdf."